bandaangosta/cookiecutter-flask-minimal/{{cookiecutter.package_name}}/README.md

 ## Deployment with Docker

-Two Docker-based deployments are available in this project: one based on Apache + mod_wsgi and the other on nginx + uwsgi.
+Three Docker-based deployments are available in this project: based on Apache + mod_wsgi, on nginx + uwsgi and on meinheld + gunicorn.
+The latter is preferred for maximum performance.
 See each Dockerfile for details.

 While in project folder, where Dockerfiles reside, run: